 The roll-out of unified anti-bribery and corruption training across the Group began during 2012, with substantially all employees across the Group trained by the end of FY2014.
-During FY2015 all employees received refresher training on the subject.
 All employees also received a personal copy of the localised guide to the ABC regime.
 Given educational and cultural challenges, local mine site workers at KM operating below the supervisor level received training through a number of media - story books (each worker received a personal copy) and posters on the subject written in their local language, together with performances by the local drama group.
 The story book was produced in four local languages in addition to English and was distributed not only to all local staff but to various government departments and the community both in the surrounding area and in Lilongwe, the capital.
 Paladin also engages with significant suppliers and contractors in regard to its stance on anti-bribery and corruption and ensures the matter is specifically addressed with contracting parties.
+During FY2017 it is expected all employees will receive refresher training on the subject.

-A total of three employees at KM have been terminated over the past financial year due to bribery and corruption related offences.
-At their respective disciplinary hearings, all three were found guilty of fraudulently falsifying entries in official records (fraudulent invoicing) and gross dishonesty.
+No employees at KM have been terminated over the past financial year due to bribery and corruption related offences.